Enterprise Unified Communication and Business Collaboration

 Mobility is a must, and possible with the cloud.

-International Data Corporation predicts the mobile workforce will grow from 96.2 million in 2015 to 105.4 million in 2020.
 Cloud-based UC supports mobility that allows remote and mobile users to access data, voice, video and phone service on any device, anywhere.
 That means employees can leverage critical communications capabilities and applications to conduct business and retrieve messages and valuable content while traveling, involved in a remote business meeting, or just on the go.
 In turn, customers can quickly reach busy workers through a business number that rings on an employee’s mobile device.
 A cloud UC platform provides seamless mobility that keeps the workforce engaged with the office, employees, and customers in any location for ongoing productivity.

 UC + Cloud + Expert Customization